 For me, beside the sea, was the time to contemplate its significance.

 Home to digging bars and bulbs, and glimpses of movement amongst the terrace’s low foliage.
-Then as the early October sun warmed absorbent surfaces, and the bar was whacked in through the shale and smashed concrete that passes for a growing medium in this part of the garden, an inquisitive companion.
-On 3 consecutive days.
+Then, as the early October sun warmed absorbent surfaces, and the bar was whacked in through the shale and smashed concrete that passes for a growing medium in this part of the garden, an inquisitive companion.